Bezos offers to waive $2 billion of fees in bid for NASA moon mission

-(Bloomberg) — Jeff Bezos has told NASA that Blue Origin will waive as much as $2 billion of payments over the next two years as the rocket company seeks a government contract to develop a human landing system for the moon.
+Jeff Bezos has told NASA that Blue Origin will waive as much as $2 billion of payments over the next two years as the rocket company seeks a government contract to develop a human landing system for the moon.

 If selected, Blue Origin would also fund a test of NASA’s lunar-descent module, which is the outpost that would serve as a critical link in trips to and from the moon.
 The funding would reduce risk for the National Aeronautics and Space Administration, Bezos wrote Monday in a public letter to its head, Bill Nelson.